beckham-lab/opentrons/1-Transformation/Transformation_cherrypicking/README.md

 1. Modify the input file with source plate(s) and source well locations.
 2. Modify the custom labware path in *Generate_transformation_cherrypicking_protocol.py* and run to output the OT-2 protocol.
-3. Load the NEST 12-well reservoir with X mL of competent cells into well A1.
+3. Load the NEST 12-well reservoir with 7 mL of competent cells into well A1.
 4. Load 50 mL of LB into the NEST 195 mL 1-well reservoir in deck position 7.
 5. Load 50 mL of LB with 3X antibiotic into the NEST 195 mL 1-well reservoir in deck position 6.
 6. Run the protocol.